blom/barge/README.md

 ```

 See the [API documentation on responses][api-responses] if you are wondering
 why attributes are contained within a `droplet` key.
-This might change when
-pagination is fully implemented so you can say for instance `droplet.name`
-instead.

 [api-responses]: https://developers.digitalocean.com/#responses